DACs and ADCs, or there and back again

 A clever workaround for this issue is the R-2R DAC architecture:

 This circuit is less intuitive than its predecessor, but it works in a similar way.
-To decipher the design, let’s start at the bottom node — the two horizontally-placed resistors for bit #0.
-They supply equal currents to the upper stages, and so we can treat them as functionally equivalent to a single 1 kΩ that’s connected to a new, synthetic input voltage.
-This new voltage sits at 0 V if LSB = 0 and at Vdd/2 if LSB = 1; in other words, it’s equal to 50% of the input value for bit #0.
+To decipher the design, let’s start with the section at the bottom — the two horizontally-placed resistors for bit #0.
+They supply equal currents to the remainder of the circuit, so we can treat them as functionally equivalent to a single 1 kΩ that’s connected to some synthetic, combined input voltage.
+This voltage is equal to 0 V if LSB = 0; and to Vdd/2 if LSB = 1.
+In other words, we have a synthetic input signal equal to 50% of the value for bit #0.

 If we make this substitution, we end up with the circuit shown below on the left.
-Further, because the circuit now features two 1 kΩ resistors in series with the bottom input, it’s equivalent to the 2 kΩ single-resistor variant on the right:
+Further, because the bottom part now features two 1 kΩ resistors in series (red), it’s equivalent to the 2 kΩ single-resistor variant on the right:

-Let’s have a look at bit #1 on this new schematic.
-The node now features a 2 kΩ resistor connected to the corresponding binary input, plus a 2 kΩ resistor feeding from the previous stage.
-No matter what’s going on above, we can substitute these two with a single 1 kΩ hooked up to a yet another synthetic input signal:
+Notice that the situation for bit #1 on the new schematic is analogous to the original analysis we performed for bit #0.
+The bottom now features a 2 kΩ resistor connected to the corresponding binary input, plus a 2 kΩ resistor feeding from the previously-derived synthetic voltage.
+In effect, we get a 50% mix of both signals; no matter what’s going on above, we can substitute this portion with a single 1 kΩ hooked up to a yet another synthetic input signal:

 This process can continue; it should be clear that after the final iteration, we’re bound to end up with an output voltage that’s 50% of bit #3, 25% of bit #2, 12.5% of bit #1, and 6.25% of bit #0.